Are you staying in Torremolinos and want to explore Granada? In that case, you’re at the right place!

 There are four ways you can plan day trips from Torremolinos to Granada, here they are!

-Option 1: Booking Day Trips From Torremolinos to Granada with a Local Travel Company
+1. Day Trip From Torremolinos to Granada with a Local Tour Company

 I think this is the easiest hassle-free option to see Granada with access to Alhambra, and often the most cost-effective too.